jakebalek25/jakebalek25.github.io/_posts/2024-07-02-allstar-staters.md

     <p style="text-align: center; font-size: 80%;">MLB hitting rankings among 66 other qualified outfielders with at least 250 at-bats.</p>
   </div>
 </div>

+Profar has a top 10 batting average in the league over .300 this year and has been a machine producing offensively so far.
+He ranks top 5 in Batting Average, On Base Percentage and weighted Runs Created Plus among all qualified outfielders so far this year.
+He is driving runs in at a great rate in the 2 spot for the Padres.
+He has helped league the Padres above .500 so far this year.
+He is seeing career bests in Batting Average and On Base Percentage while limiting the strikeouts.
+He has clearly been the best offensive outfielder in the NL so far this year.

 Outfielder #2 - Christian Yelich
 ---